neopragma/dnmusic/sight-reading.md

 There's middle C, in the middle of the keyboard and in the middle of the two staves that make up the Great Staff.

 The lower of the two staves has a different _clef_ sign than the upper one.
 That one is called an _F clef_ because it shows the position of the note "F" on the staff, and earlier versions of the symbol resembled the letter F. It shows the F below middle C is written on the fourth line of the lower staff.

+Unless otherwise indicated in the written music, a G clef always points to the G just above middle C, and an F clef always points to the F just below middle C.

 ## Scientific Pitch Notation